redhat-developer/backstage-odo-devfile-plugin/packages/scaffolder-odo-actions-backend/README.md

 ## Usage

-You can use the action in any of the steps of your Software Template.
+You can use the action in any of the steps of your [Software Template](https://backstage.io/docs/features/software-templates/).
+See https://github.com/ododev/odo-backstage-software-template for an example of a Software Template making use of the Actions here.

 ### Example with the `odo init` action